J.T. Barbarese, Associate Professor

 Author of seven books: Shades of Islam: Poems for a New Century (Kube, 2010); Literary Criticism: From Plato to the Present: An Introduction (Blackwell, 2010); Modern Literary Criticism and Theory: A History (Blackwell, 2007); A History of Literary Criticism: From Plato to the Present (Blackwell, 2005); An Anthology of Modern Urdu Poetry in Translation (MLA, 2003); The Early T.S.
 Eliot and Western Philosophy (Cambridge, 1999); and The Dissident Voice: Poems of N.M.
 Rashed: Translated from the Urdu (Oxford, 1991).
 He is currently editing three volumes: The Cambridge History of Literary Criticism: Vol. 6: the Nineteenth Century; The Oxford Anthology of Literary Criticism and Theory; and Dictionary of Literary Terms and Literary Theory (Wiley-Blackwell/Penguin).
 He is also working on a book entitled Myths of Islam.

-Tyler Hoffman, Professor
+Tyler Hoffman, Professor and Chair

 American Literature and Culture, Poetry and Poetics

 Associate Director of the Mid-Atlantic Regional Center for the Humanities